Case study

 AIContent/Prompts/CyberneticPromptConfig.cs — line 24: "Describe structure and operations.
 No predictions, advice, marketing language, or performance judgments."
 The same rule, encoded in the AI layer.
 The prompt cannot ask the model to forecast, because the prompt itself is constrained.

-The rest is what it takes to run that rule at scale: 480+ observation specifications, 270+ interpretation types, 190+ REST endpoints, 35 batch executors processing ~104,000 stocks across global exchanges, .NET 9 backend, Next.js public site, React admin dashboard, Hetzner native deploy with webhook auto-deploy.
+The rest is what it takes to run that rule at scale: hundreds of observation specifications, 270+ interpretation types, 190+ REST endpoints, 35 batch executors processing ~104,000 stocks across global exchanges, .NET 9 backend, Next.js public site, React admin dashboard, Hetzner native deploy with webhook auto-deploy.

 Architecture